This story was originally published in March 2018.

 One option is to call a professional.
 Each spring, landscaping companies get a rush of business from people who want their lawns fixed quickly and correctly.

-“You could spend days, weeks even on a quality clean up of winter damage,” Gallant said, “where competent landscaping companies will be able to do that in a day and you get to move on and enjoy your spring and summer.”
+“You could spend days, weeks even on a quality clean up of winter damage, where competent landscaping companies will be able to do that in a day and you get to move on and enjoy your spring and summer,” said James Gallant, president and owner of Bangor Lawn and Landscape.

 Yet plenty of Mainers would rather save their money, roll up their sleeves and take matters into their own hands.
 After all, lawn work can be therapeutic.
 Right?